gajdi79/MicrosoftStoreApps/CursorHighlighter-PrivacyPolicy.md

 # Cursor Highlighter
 ## Privacy Policy

-**Personal Information Collection Files:**
+**Personal Information Collection:**
-This aplication does not collect, store, share or publish any personal information.**
+This aplication does not collect, store, share or publish any personal information.

-**Non-personal Information Collection**
+**Non-personal Information Collection:**
 This application saves application settings (non-personal data) in the user's local storage (...\AppData\Local\Highlighter\).